Variance rules: a recap

 - otherwise, generally, owned stuff or immutably-borrowed stuff can be covariant.

-, are covariant.
+T,&'_ T,Box<T>,Arc<T>, are covariant.

-fn(…) -> Ret
+fn(…) -> Retis covariant inRet!

 - But

-are invariant;- this includes the
+impl Traits<'lt>anddyn Traits<'lt>are invariant;- this includes the

 - this includes the

-is covariant:- Bonus: there is also a no-overhead-upcasting/reünsizing coercion possible from
++ 'usabilityis covariant:- Bonus: there is also a no-overhead-upcasting/reünsizing coercion possible from

-, which to the untrained eye could appear as if&mut (dyn 'lt + Traits)
+&mut (dyn 'big + Traits)to&mut (dyn 'short + Traits), which to the untrained eye could appear as if&mut (dyn 'lt + Traits)were covariant in'lt, which it is not.

 - Bonus: there is also a no-overhead-upcasting/reünsizing coercion possible from

-Variance of "product types" / struct
+Variance of "product types" / structural records / tuples

 The rule of thumb is: combine them restrictively / non-covariance and non-contravariance are infectious.